goutham80808/indifarm/README.md

 ---

-## � Recent Highlights
+## 🧑‍💻 Recent Highlights

-- Real-time chat with instant updates
+- Real-time chat with instant updates (Socket.io)
-- No duplicate messages, clean UI
+- No duplicate messages after reload
+- Message handling logic refactored for maintainability and scalability
-- Codebase cleaned for production
+- Codebase cleaned for production, security, and interview-readiness
+- All new features and bug fixes are added via extension, not modification, following SOLID principles

 ---